 As you already know, if you follow my blog, I am always looking for a deal.
 For my trip to NM, most of the activities on my to-do list were either cheap or free.
 These included:

-1. Riding the tram up to Sandia Peak for $15.00, enjoying the spectacular view, and then hiking solo back down, which I wrote about here!
+1. Riding the tram up to Sandia Peak for $15.00, enjoying the spectacular view, and then hiking solo back down!

-2. Partaking in my own self-guided Breaking Bad tour, which I wrote about here!
+2. Partaking in my own self-guided Breaking Bad tour!
 I wanted to go on the official Breaking Bad RV Tour but the price was just too high, and I couldn’t find any coupons.
 A bummer, but I got to take plenty of photos of myself with my handy-dandy, moronic-looking selfie stick.

 3. Checking out Marble Brewery, reveling in the fact that I was drinking beer that Bryan Cranston recommended to me, and meeting some really nice, local ABQ people.

-4. Visiting the Georgia O’Keefe museum for $13.00 in Santa Fe.
+4. Visiting the Georgia O’Keeffe museum for $13.00 in Santa Fe.
+You can find out more about Georgia O’Keeffe by visiting Artsy!
 Next time I come back to NM, I will explore the Meow House museum or whatever it’s called, but the price was $20.00 so I decided to pass on it… For now…

 5. Exploring all of Taos with Rachel, including peering down the Rio Grande Gorge during sunrise, walking around the Mesa, attending a party at an Earthship house, buying souvenirs in the city center, eating amazing southwestern food, and trying to find an affordable pair of sunglasses (which we found at a coffee shop?).